Character Trait Games and Centers for 3rd and 4th grade students

 In this character traits sort, students are given 6 different character traits and 18 short paragraphs.
 Students read the paragraphs and sort them based on what character trait is most clearly displayed.

 If you are going to create your own sort, think about what your students really need more practice with.
-3rd, 4th, and 5th grade students will most likely be easily be able to distinguish between very contrasting similar traits like "happy" and "sad."
-It's harder for them to distinguish between character traits that are more similar, however.
+3rd, 4th, and 5th grade students will most likely be easily be able to distinguish between very contrasting similar traits like "nice" and "mean."
+It's harder for them to distinguish between more similar character traits, however.

 Character Trait Sort - center activity for 3rd, 4th, or 5th grade students